 The evaluation has been done at three levels.
 First, ninety-seven research groups were evaluated by five expert panels divided by subjects and disciplines within the field of Biosciences (mainly non-human topics) across sectors.
-Thereafter, three evaluation committees were established to evaluate the 22 participating administrative units (faculty/institutes/department/centre).
+Thereafter, three evaluation committees were established to evaluate the 22 participating administrative units (faculty/institute/department/centre).
 The assessments and recommendations from the evaluation committees are compiled in 22 reports.
-These reports give important input to the individual administrative units, to the Research Council of Norway, to relevant Ministries and to any other bodies involved in the development of Norwegian research.
+These reports give important input to the individual administrative units.
 Each administrative unit has a responsibility to follow up on the recommendations provided in their evaluation unit report.
 The chairs of the three evaluation committees constitute the National Evaluation Committee which was requested to compile a report based on the assessments and recommendations from the 22 independent evaluation unit reports.
+The national report will be used by the Research Council in developing national funding schemes and in dialogue with the ministries and institutions involved in the development of bioscience research.